guillermoamaral/Webside/docs/README.md

 This tool summarizes the results of profiling an expression by using two visualization approaches: a flame graph and a ranking graph.
 Like other tools, this one is the result of a first development iteration at the moment of writing this documentation and its rather basic functionality could be extended.

-The component implementing this tool is [Profiler](../client/src/components/tools/Profiler.js) and it mainly relies in [Profiling](api/profiling) endpoints.
+The component implementing this tool is [Profiler](../client/src/components/tools/Profiler.js) and it mainly relies on [Profiling](api/profiling) endpoints.

 ![Profiler Flame Graph](../docs/images/ProfilerFlame.png)